The Rugh Design Color Wheel

 As we have explored, Alpaca obviously looks gorgeous on interior walls and trim.
 Well, it looks just as fabulous on exteriors!
 Like I always mention, paint colors get significantly lighter on exteriors so make sure to test them out first.
 Alpaca on exteriors comes out looking like a beautiful and soft greige off-white.
 I love it pictured here as the trim color paired with Backdrop (5 shades darker than Alpaca on the same paint swatch) as the siding color.

 Our paint samples are handed painted with 2 coats of the real Sherwin-Williams color and are perfect for sampling color before you take the dive into gallons of paint.
 The Peel and Stick Paint Samples make it easy to have confidence in your paint color choice and will save you time, effort and money while testing colors in your space.
-Get started now with Alpaca or one the other awesome colors below!
+Get started now with Alpaca!

 If you are still having trouble deciding, contact me for a Color Consult to nail down the best color for your interior or exterior.
 I have a passion for color and love being able to help clients find the right color to make their home beautiful!